ankschoubey/blog/src/content/post/life-blog/138-useful-assumptions-decision-making.md

 seo_descriptions:
 ---

-There are some assumptions that are useful to have in life.
+There are some assumptions that I have found useful when dealing with my own biases.

 ## 1. Assume you don't know something or you are not good and need to practice regularly.